egrosdou01/blog.grosdouli.dev/blog/2024-07-15-welcome/cilium-eks-sveltos.md

 - GitHub Repository: https://github.com/hashicorp/learn-terraform-provision-eks-cluster

-To execute the Terraform plan, a valid `AWS Service Account` should be available with the right permissions to create the required resources.
-For more information about the AWS Service Accounts, have a look [here](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+For a successful Terraform plan, a valid `AWS Service Account` with the right permissions to create the required resources should be available.
+For more information about the `AWS Service Accounts`, have a look [here](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

 To get the cluster `kubeconfig` and start interacting with the cluster, the **AWS CLI** is used.
 Modify and execute the command below.